ey92/notes/1101/1101vocab.md

 **intonation** - pattern of pitch movements across a stretch of speech

-**pitch accents**- change in fundamental frequncy in middle of utterance
+**pitch accents**- change in fundamental frequency in middle of utterance

-**edge tones**- pitch pattern right before a percieved break instead of middle of utterance
+**edge tones**- pitch pattern right before a perceived break instead of middle of utterance

 **tone** - pitch at which the syllable of a word is pronounced